equites-chess/equites-core/README.md

 # Equites, a Scala chess playground

-Equites is chess related code mostly implemented in Scala.
+Equites is a bunch of chess related code mostly implemented in Scala.
 Currently there is nothing usable from a chess player's point of view.

 ## Building [![Build Status](https://travis-ci.org/fthomas/equites.png?branch=master)](https://travis-ci.org/fthomas/equites)